Anghille/MachineLearningAlgo/README.md

 # Introduction

 This repository is used to show-case the implementation of most known machine-learning algorithms.
-From linear regression to SVM, the goal is to develop each model by hand without the extansive using mostly numpy.
+From linear regression to SVM, the goal is to develop each model by hand using mostly numpy.
+Our goal is to be scikit-learn free!

+Why did we do that?
+By implementing each standard algorithms by hand, we had to dive into the core of each algorithm, and understand the maths behind it.
+Implementing it in a big git project help us develop good practices such as good commits, comments, tests, docstrings, clean and efficient code.
+We also read a lot the scikit-learn source code, not to copy it, but understand how they had structured the functions, folders and classes, and what was the best way to create tests, data-type checking and such.
 <br><br>

 # ToDo